 And I'm Renee Montagne.

-NPR's business news starts with a hacking sentence.
+NPR's business news starts with new charges against China.

 (SOUNDBITE OF MUSIC)

 GREENE: The United States charged a Chinese wind turbine maker, yesterday, with stealing trade secrets from a U.S. company.
 The Department of Justice says China's Sinovel stole more than $800 million worth of intellectual property from U.S. company AMSC.